-As we begin a new year, I love to look back at our daughter Michaela’s best quotes from the year before [tweet that!].
-She turned five in August, and you can find her quotes from 2015 here and from 2014 here.
+As we begin a new year, I love to look back at our daughter’s best quotes from the year before [tweet that!].
+Michaela Brunke turned five in August, and you can find her quotes from 2015 here and from 2014 here.
 From January to December 2016, here are Michaela’s cutest, cleverest, and most comical comments.

 When Mark walks Michaela to her bus stop for kindergarten, he often tells her Bible stories.
 One morning, he was describing what happened in Genesis 1 and 2 when Michaela said, “Wait!
 These people sound a lot like Adam and Eve.”

 After I made Michaela popcorn one day, she said, “I think you’re the best mom ever and so cool that you need a reward.”
 A few minutes later, she brought me a Tinker Bell figurine.
 “I got the perfect reward for you!”

 In April, Michaela was sitting in her chair holding a bunch of balls.
 One ball fell out, and she yelled, “Assistant!”

 Her one-year-old sister “Beanie” quickly retrieved the ball.

 “Thank you, assistant!”
 Michaela said in her best magician’s voice.